 filename if specified, can be the name of a .dot or a image file, whose extension indicates the desired output format; note that output to a specific format is entirely handled by GraphViz: if the desired format is not supported, you just get the .dot file.
-If filename and output is not specified, show_refs will try to produce a .dot file and spawn a viewer (xdot).
+If filename and output is not specified, show_refs will try to display the graph inline (if you're using IPython), otherwise it'll try to produce a .dot file and spawn a viewer (xdot).
 If xdot is not available, show_refs will convert the .dot file to a .png and print its name.